 Where are you from?

-How did you become interested in the field of library science?
+How did you become interested in the field of information?

-How does the iSchool complement your research area/interests?
+How does the iSchool compliment your research area/interests?

 What are you excited to explore in Madison?